RIFUGIO TUCKETT–THE BEST HIKE IN THE BRENTA DOLOMITES

 The Hike to Rifugio Brentei

-You can take the high trail that hugs the walls all the way around to the higher Rifugio Brentei.
+You can take the high trail that hugs the walls all the way around to the even higher Rifugio Brentei.
 The trail was dug by WWI troops and even goes through hand-duh tunnels that pop you out on a steep ridge overlooking a dramatic valley and wall of towering cliffs.

-Rifugio Tuckett trekking path
+Rifugio Tuckett to Brentei trekking path

 Rifugio Tuckett signage